Last updated on August 7th, 2021 at 01:22 pm

 Judy Richter grew up riding on what is now the TRUMP NATIONAL GOLF CLUB, and she has offered to share her memories.

-The Trump National Golf Club, now also known as the Summer White House, is in Bedminster Township, New Jersey.
+The Trump National Golf Club, also known as the Trump Summer White House, is in Bedminster Township, New Jersey.
 Here, “You are just as likely to see a horse coming down the road as a Range Rover,” Steven Parker, the mayor of Bedminster, told The New York Times recently.

 The Trump National, 49 miles from Trump Tower in New York City, was once Lamington Farm, owned by Morgan Cowperthwaite, an executive at a New York insurance firm.
 In 1981 the estate was sold to automaker John Z. DeLorean.
 Shortly after the sale, DeLorean was charged with conspiring to sell cocaine to fund his DeLorean Motor Company, and the estate was sold again.
 After other owners, Mr. Trump purchased it in 2002 for an estimated $35 million and reportedly has since invested $45 million

 in the property.